Last updated: October 2025

 error_log syslog:server=192.168.1.1 severity=warn;

-You can further customize the syslog configuration to suit your environment by using the syslog parameter described in the NGINX syslog documentation.
+You can customize the syslog configuration to suit your environment by using the syslog parameter, as described in the NGINX syslog documentation.

-Writing access_log entries to a file on disk can degrade server performance and increase the response latency for user requests.
+entries to a file on disk can degrade server performance and increase the response latency for user requests.
 For web servers needing to maintain high performance, NGINX provides a way to write log messages to a cyclic buffer in memory, completely bypassing the disk.
-Extracting these logs is more involved than reading a file, so you should only use this if performance is critical for your workload.
+Extracting these logs involves more than reading a file, so you should only use this if performance is critical for your workload.

 configure arguments: --with-debug